Chamomile Tea Side effects, Benefits, and Facts - Research backed

-Chamomile is a wonderful plant that originates from the flower buds of the Asteraceae plant.
+Chamomile is a beautiful plant that originates from the flower buds of the Asteraceae plant.
 Moreover, it has been used for ages as a natural medicine for various health issues.

 Chamomile tea is an ancient remedy made of dried Chamomile flowers.
 Additionally, Chamomile contains chemicals known as flavonoids.
-These flavonoids are a kind of nutrient gift in several plants, and they play a big role in Chamomile's healthy effects.
+These flavonoids are a kind of nutrient gift in several plants, and they play a significant role in Chamomile's beneficial effects.

 Treating polygenic disease

 Some studies have found that Chamomile tea will lower blood glucose in individuals with the polygenic disease.
-The analysis does not show that Chamomile may be a viable substitute for polygenic disease medications, however it is going to be a useful supplement to existing treatments.
+The analysis does not show that Chamomile may be a viable substitute for polygenic disease medications.
+However, it is going to be a helpful supplement to existing treatments.